-On April 1, 1988, 8-year-old April Tinsley walked to a friend’s house from her Fort Wayne home.
+On April 1, 1988, 8-year-old April Tinsley walked to a friend’s house from her Fort Wayne house.
 She never made it home.
 A desperate search would end three days later, sending the Tinsleys’ world to a screeching halt.

 A jogger in DeKalb County came upon April’s body in a ditch.
 The girl had been raped and suffocated, a sex toy located not far from the body.
-The case haunted the police force through the years.
+The case has haunted the police force through the years.

 The Hunt for a Killer